Kuopio Senior High School of Music and Dance

-Kuopio Senior High School of Music and Dance (Kuopion yhteiskoulun musiikkilukio) was a specialized high school for music and dance which was founded in 1968.
+Kuopio Senior High School of Music and Dance (Kuopion yhteiskoulun musiikkilukio) was a specialised music and dance high school which was founded in 1968.
 The dance curriculum was started in 1983.
-The high school was the first specialized senior high of Finnish high schools, which specialized in music and dance.
+The high school was the first specialised senior high school of Finnish high schools, which specialised in music and dance.
 The school gained the name Kuopion yhteiskoulun musiikkilukio in 1995.
-In 2015, the high school merged with Minna Canth Senior High School to form Kuopio Senior High School of Arts (Lumit) (Kuopion taidelukio Lumit).
+In August 2015, the high school merged with Minna Canth Senior High School to form Kuopio Senior High School of Arts (Lumit) (Kuopion taidelukio Lumit).

-Naturally students could get the standard Finnish upper secondary school education in preparation for the matriculation examination, including mathematics, languages, sciences, history etc. The music curriculum gave insights into Music Theory and Music History, as well as instrumental/group/orchestra/choir work.
+Students could get the standard Finnish upper secondary school education in preparation for the matriculation examination, including mathematics, languages, sciences, history, etc. The music curriculum gave insights into Music Theory and Music History, as well as instrumental/group/orchestra/choir work.
 Dancers had the choice of taking classical ballet classes as well as modern dance.
 The high school had approximately 230 students, and about half of them came from outside Kuopio.

 Associated schools

-Close cooperation with nearby Kuopio Conservatoire gave the students greater chances to study there.
-The classes completed in the conservatory or in the high school were valid in both institutions when applicable, and thus they could be counted among the necessary 75 classes for the completion of the upper secondary school.
+Close cooperation with the nearby Kuopio Conservatoire gave the students greater chances to study there.
+The classes completed in the conservatory or in the high school were valid in both institutions when applicable, and thus, they could be counted among the necessary 75 classes for the completion of the upper secondary school.
 At least 12 of 75 classes had to be music or dance classes.

 The school also cooperated with Kuopio Conservatoire, Sibelius Academy's Kuopio unit and Petrozavodsk's Art School number 1.
-Senior high was one part of unique education chain of music, which went all the way from kindergarten to Doctor's qualification.
+Senior high was one part of a unique education chain of music, which went all the way from kindergarten to doctorates.

 Artist of the Year

-Artist of the Year is a diploma that was awarded every year to one former student who had made a great public career.
+Artist of the Year was a diploma that was awarded every year to one former student who had made a great public career.
 The student had to have attended the Kuopio Senior High School of Music and Dance and had to have taken the Matriculation Examination there in order to be eligible.